Sharing Triumphs Of Resilient Youth

 What if foster youth could do the same?

-What if kids in care, carrying so much trauma and pain, could sit with professional songwriters and learn how to take the feelings they’ve buried inside and turn them into lyrics?
-What if they could discover that writing down their stories and then structuring them into lyrics, hooks, and songs could be a way to channel the hurt into healing?
+What if kids in care, carrying so much trauma and pain, could sit with professional songwriters and learn how to take the bad feelings they’ve buried inside and turn them into something good?
+What if they could discover that writing down their stories and then turning words into lyrics and then putting music to them to make songs could be a way to channel the hurt into healing?
 From trauma to triumph.

 I went over to where Aaron was sitting and I shared the idea with him.
 He immediately saw the potential, but warned that the challenge would be getting access to the kids.
-That’s when I explained that Share in the JOY was already fiscal partners with Clark County Family Services (CCFS) and served children in foster care through events and programs.
+That’s when I explained that Share in the JOY was recently named official fiscal partner of Clark County Family Services (CCFS) and served children in foster care through events and programs.
 We already had the trust and the connections to make it happen.
 Aaron loved the idea, and later that night he emailed me to say he wanted to move forward.

-I couldn’t sleep.
-I stayed up writing an outline of what the program could be.
-The potential literally flowed through my fingers as I wrote it out.
+I couldn’t sleep and ended up writing an outline of what the program could be.
+The potential in my mind grew as I wrote it out.
 I called it My STORY: “Sharing Triumphs of Resilient Youth.”
 Aaron loved it, and added a simple but powerful twist: My STORY, My Song.
 Because it would be their story.
 Their song.
-Their way to release the hurt that would turn trauma into triumph.
+Their way to release the hurt that would turn their trauma into triumph.

 From there, things have moved and come together in a way that makes the whole idea seem not like something that could happen, but something that should it happen.
 God willing, It's going to happen.

-Momentum was building fast.
-Aaron and I agreed to start with a pilot session in December.
+Momentum was building fast and Aaron and I agreed to start with a pilot session in December.
 This will consist of just four youth paired with four songwriters.
-This will serve as our Phase 1, a chance to test the process, refine how we match kids and songwriters, and lay the foundation for something much bigger.
+This will serve as our Phase 1 Pilot, a chance to test the process, refine how we match kids and songwriters, and lay the foundation for something much bigger.

-This December, we begin with Phase 1.
+It's happening.
+On December 6th, we begin with our Pilot.
 Four foster youth, four songwriters, one powerful day of connection and creation.

 But it’s just the beginning.